TheMilanMiracle/99.7-Citric-Liquid/README.md

 The effect of a Home Panel now works with every entity being responsible for itself.

 Finally, I added a new little interface, clonableEntity, meant to be used in those game entities whose attributes would be directly accessible via the getter.
-And then I worked in testing and adding some exceptions, like ...
+And then I worked in testing and adding some exceptions for names of units and board position.